TeachBooks/mirror_mude_book/book/multivariate/gaussian.md

 Note that when talking about the Gaussian distribution instead of using $F_{X_1,X_2}(x_1,x_2)$, we use $\Phi_{X_1,X_2}(x_1,x_2)$, but it means the same!

+In the figure below, you have the PDF and CDF of a bivariate Gaussian distribution for a correlation coefficient $\rho=0.77$.

 ```{figure} ./figures/bivariate_gaussian.png

 ---